 Because here is the secret.
 Your tender heart + underbelly is also where your deep joy is housed.
 Integrating that part of you is the most efficient way to go from this moment to your sweetest life—the one full of meaning and opportunities to serve out of your gifts, including, your sensitive nervous system.

 So if you or someone you know would benefit from some targeted one on one support, my fall coaching calendar is open for new clients.
 And the price starts at Free.
-You can schedule your complementary half-hour clarity session here.
-And read on for details.
+You can schedule a complementary flourich coaching session here.

 Diggin’ this content?
 Sign up for weekly inspiration sent straight to your inbox!